intermine/im-docs/docs/get-started/tutorial/webapp.md

 ### Boxes

-You can customise the text in the three boxes that appear on the top of the home page.
-Let\'s edit the example given in the middle box marked `Analyse`.
+You can customise the text in the three boxes that appear at the top of the home page.
+Let's edit the example given in the middle box marked `Analyse`.

 ![Three boxes at the top of the home page](../../../.gitbook/assets/homepage-boxes.png)